 What is the cost of bathroom design?

-Unless you have your own plans, you will need basic drawings to determine the sizes and positions of all inclusions in your bathroom, including required plumbing and electrical work.
-Typical bathroom design costs can range from $500 to $1,000, while full architectural drawings cost more.
+Unless you have your own plans, you will need basic drawings to determine the sizes and positions of all inclusions for your bathroom renovation project, including required plumbing and electrical work.
+A typical cost of a bathroom design can range from $500 to $1,000, while full architectural drawings cost more.